 Step 3.
 Choose "Reinstall macOS".

-If your Mac gets especially slow when it starts up, it is probably because that there are too many programs that automatically start when you log in.
+If your Mac gets especially slow when it starts up, it is probably because there are too many programs that automatically start when you log in.
 Therefore, reducing startup programs can make a big difference.

 Follow these steps to remove unnecessary programs from the startup menu.